Rabbid76/graphics-snippets/example/python/navigation_glm/example_python_navigation_glm.md

 ![pan near](./../../../documentation/image/pan_near.png)

-It the distance from the object to the eye is far, then a translation on the viewport leads to a large displacement of the eye and target positions:
+If the distance from the object to the eye is far, then a translation on the viewport leads to a large displacement of the eye and target positions:

 ![pan far](./../../../documentation/image/pan_far.png)